Back to Blog

 Of course, the first one.
 Right?

-Although the first headline is not extraordinary (like Harvard graduate or Research Scientist at Google) but it still stands out because it mentions the exact skills and interests of the person.
+Although the first headline is not extraordinary (like Harvard graduate or Research Scientist at Google) it still stands out because it mentions the exact skills and interests of the person.

 The conclusion is, that even if you don’t have exceptional achievements, you can still write a LinkedIn headline that can set you apart from the crowd.
 And this brings us to our third point.